William-Thomas-Andrews/Modular_Arithmetic_Calculator/README.md

 ___

-## All of the comparison operators are also included:
+## All of the comparison operators are also included, which compare only the result of the modular expression, not the Value or Modulus:
 std::cout << (~math250 == math230) << std::endl;
 ### 0
 std::cout << (~math250 == ModularArithmetic(5, 1000)) << std::endl;